Rylie Klaich ready to run it back for Lake Central track this postseason

 “Last year, I was kind of the underdog with everyone and I really had to prove myself this year and show that I really have what it takes,” she said.

-Klaich’s efforts helped the Indians cruise to their fourth straight sectional championship.
+Klaich’s efforts helped Lake Central cruise to its fourth straight sectional championship.
 It’s the 29th in 30 years for Ron Fredrick’s proud program.

 Lake Central totaled 193 points with seven event wins.
 Crown Point was second with 105.5 points, followed by Merrillville with 102.